 We would advise having plastic decking if you live in a wet and moist climate.

-Using a pressure washer can be a great way to clean your decking, but isn’t the only option.
+A pressure washer can be a great way to clean your decking, but that isn’t the only option.

 This can also help save on water use with pressure washers.

 You can use a hard hand brush and a bucket of detergent with a water mixture.

 Use rubber gloves when taking on this task, as the mixture can irritate bare skin.